mattgperry/affluent/README.md

 })
 ```

-It returns an `update` function.
-This function is resolved once for every frame the stream is active.

-The `update` function also receives one argument, the stream's props.
+This `update` function receives on argument, the stream's props.

+If any of these props are also streams, those streams will be resolved prior to being passed to the `update` function.

+### Example

 Given this stream: